Walter Henry Holke (Union Man)

 - Died October 12, 1954 in St. Louis, MO USA

 Walter Holke played eleven seasons in the majors, almost exclusively at first base.
-While not a great hitter, he was known to be good defensively.

 A native of St. Louis, Holke started in the minors in 1912 with the Peoria Distillers.
 He got his first shot in the big leagues late in the 1914 campaign with the New York Giants after having hit .315 for the Spokane Indians.
 He went back to the minors with the Rochester Hustlers of the International League in 1915 and 1916, and after hitting .344 in the latter season, he was back with the Giants.
 He hit .351 in 34 games for New York that year and was in the majors as a regular for most of the next decade.